Welcome to my Update page.

 Professional and Personal Training

-Last year I completed my First Aid re-certification with the leading provider of Outdoor First Aid, BASP.
+I complete my tri-annual First Aid re-certification with the leading provider of Outdoor First Aid, BASP.

-Then, in December I attended and Passed my Lyon PPE Inspection Course with reference to Mountain Rescue.
+I have attended and Passed my Lyon PPE Inspection Course with reference to Mountain Rescue.
 This was very intense and the assessment was even more so as the requirement to get a very high mark was vital to ensure that I practice the same standard of observation, scrutiny and checks throughout any inspection session.

 Equipment Checks and Records

 Safety Statement: what you need to know about my courses. (as of 28/06/20)